devopsctl/gitlabctl/docs/gitlabctl_new_project.md

 ## gitlabctl new project

-Create a new project
+Create a new project by specifying the project name as the first argument

 ### Synopsis

-Create a new project
+Create a new project by specifying the project name as the first argument

 ```
 gitlabctl new project [flags]